lutfumertceylan/mywebsite/_posts/2020-09-27-clickjacking-acc-takeover-drag-drop.md

 <img src="https://portswigger.net/web-security/images/clickjacking-infographic.svg"><br>

 In August of this year, I found a Clickjacking vulnerability in a dutch company.
 Later I realized that this vulnerability could be upgraded to Account Takeover.
 Then, I coded a PoC template with CSS and reported the vulnerability.
-And they fixed this vulnerabiity and rewarded me with a €€€ bounty.
+And they fixed this vulnerability and rewarded me with a €€€ bounty.
 I don't say the company, because they want to remain confidential.

 ### Recon